 Students join with us in routine consultations with patients and teaching tutorial sessions.
 We are very grateful to those of our patients who allow the student doctors to be involved in their care.
 It is a tremendously valuable learning opportunity for these students.

-All staff at Federation Clinic take part in regular training covering a wide range of topics, including; CPR, workplace health and safety, hand-washing, infection control, fire safety, public liability awareness and Practice Accreditation.
+All staff at Federation Clinic take part in regular training covering a wide range of topics, including; CPR, workplace health and safety, hand-hygiene, infection control, fire safety, public liability awareness and Practice Accreditation.

 Continuing education for nursing staff is an ongoing requirement for the maintenance of their registration.
 Examples of topics covered include immunisation, wound care and chronic disease management.